JAlcocerT/JAlcocerT/content/blog/ai-comercial-readweb.md

 But if you are looking for a quick thing...

 ...with OpenAI is really quick.

 Plus you already have the API plugged in for any other purpuse.

-Like summarizing the resulting `.json` file of the scrapt or any other workflow.
+Like summarizing the resulting `.json` file of the scrap or any other workflow.

 This is what I made with [this script - **combining ScrapeGraph with OpenAI API Call to summarize**](https://github.com/JAlcocerT/Scrap_Tools/blob/main/ScrapeGraph/sample6_sg_openai.py)